Top 10 Best Sites

 Obviously, we have to give the title for most successful dating site to Match.
-We applaud Zoosk and eHarmony for connecting so many people in happy relationships, but those platforms don’t hold a candle to the millions served by Match.com.
+We applaud Zoosk and eharmony for connecting so many people in happy, long-term relationships, but those platforms don’t hold a candle to the millions served by Match.com.
 The site has decades of success stories to back up its services.

 One Match user named Saira had just been through a bad breakup when Jan sent her a sweetly worded message.
 They lived in different cities but felt a strong connection.
 A year later, they got engaged.
 “It was a complete surprise and so beautiful,” Saira wrote about Jan’s proposal at Grand Central Terminal.
 “Thank you, Match.
 You helped me find my happily ever after!”

 Indecisiveness can feel paralyzing sometimes, but I’ve found that doing a little research and organizing my thoughts often spurs me into action.
-My list of reasons why my ex-boyfriend isn’t the worst person in the world, for example, helped me cut out of the noise and focus on what I wanted.
 Nowadays, whenever I need to make up my mind about matters of the heart, I grab a pen and a legal pad and figure it out.

 Hopefully, this list helped you get some clarity on what you’re looking for in a dating site and which platform would be a good fit for you.
 We’ve compared and contrasted eharmony, Zoosk, and Match in a number of ways to help our readers understand the differences between these giants in the dating industry.
 And if you still can’t decide between them, then don’t!
 You don’t have to pick just one — you can sign up for all three and diversify your dating prospects.